matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### How does TLS works?

-When web browsers aim to establish a secure connection with a web server, such as 'https amazon.com' they employ the Transport Layer Security (TLS) protocol.
+When web browsers aim to establish a secure connection with a web server, such as 'https://amazon.com' they employ the Transport Layer Security (TLS) protocol.
 This not only encrypts and safeguards private communications but also validates the server's authenticity, ensuring it truly belongs to Amazon.